-If you fail to replace a damaged wheel, the tire may slip off the wheel or cause loss of handling control.
+If you fail to replace damaged wheels, the tire may slip off the wheel or cause loss of handling control.

 WHEEL SELECTION

 When replacing wheels, care should be taken to ensure that the wheels are replaced by ones with the same load capacity, diameter, rim width, and offset.